textlab/glossa/README.md

 ## Control over the waveform server

-The waveform server starts automatically when needed, but in case you want to control it, you can use the following commands in the `rails console`:
+You can use the following command in the `rails console` in order to stop the waveform server:

-    Rglossa::Speech::WaveformPlayerController.server_controller.stop
-    Rglossa::Speech::WaveformPlayerController.server_controller.start

-It is recommended to stop and start the server after making changes in `config/waveforms.json`.
+    Rglossa::Speech::WaveformPlayerController.stop

+There is no start command, as it starts automatically when needed.
+Changes in `config/waveforms.json` require restarting the server.

 ## More information